-- 15.-(1) Where an act would, in the absence of this paragraph, be prohibited by any prohibition in Part 3 (Finance), that prohibition does not apply to the act if the act is one which a responsible officer has determined would be in the interests of- - (a) national security, or - (b) the prevention or detection of serious crime in the United Kingdom or elsewhere. - (2) Where, in the absence of this paragraph, a thing would be required to be done under or by virtue of a provision of Part 5 (Information and records), that requirement does not apply if a responsible officer has determined that not doing the thing in question would be in the interests of- - (a) national security, or - (b) the prevention or detection of serious crime in the United Kingdom or elsewhere. - (3) In this regulation "responsible officer" means a person in the service of the Crown or holding office under the Crown, acting in the course of that person's duty. - (4) Nothing in this regulation affects the application of a prohibition or requirement in a case where it would be incompatible with a UN obligation for the prohibition or requirement not to apply.
+- 27.-(1) Where an act would, in the absence of this paragraph, be prohibited by any prohibition in Part 3 (Finance) or Part 4 (Trade), that prohibition does not apply to the act if the act is one which a responsible officer has determined would be in the interests of- - (a) national security, or - (b) the prevention or detection of serious crime in the United Kingdom or elsewhere. - (2) Where, in the absence of this paragraph, a thing would be required to be done under or by virtue of a provision of Part 6 (Information and records) or Part 8 (Maritime enforcement), that requirement does not apply if a responsible officer has determined that not doing the thing in question would be in the interests of- - (a) national security, or - (b) the prevention or detection of serious crime in the United Kingdom or elsewhere. - (3) In this regulation "responsible officer" means a person in the service of the Crown or holding office under the Crown, acting in the course of that person's duty. - (4) Nothing in this regulation affects the application of a prohibition or requirement in a case where it would be incompatible with a UN obligation for the prohibition or requirement not to apply.